-On my recent trip, I think I was just as taken back as most about Menorca’s secret alcohol scene.
-With its charming wineries, port-side gin distilleries and cliff-face bars, Menorca is definitely not a place to come on a detox!
+On my recent trip, I think I was just as taken back as most by Menorca’s secret alcohol scene.
+With its charming wineries, port-side gin distilleries, and cliff-face bars, Menorca is definitely not a place to come on a detox!

 It is only in the last 25 years that commercial wine production has once again picked up in Menorca, and in 2002 local wines were awarded the quality ensured geographical denomination of ‘Vi de la Terra Illa de Menorca’.

 Not too dissimilar to the 18th-century influx of Brits snatching up all of the wine in sight, Menorca is still a great holiday destination for wine lovers.
 Whether you’re sunbathing by a hotel pool, sitting in the evening sun at a bar on Mahon harbour, or enjoying dinner in one of the island’s beautiful wineries, any trip to Menorca would be incomplete without trying a glass… or ten!

 Bodegas Binifadet is a beautiful winery in Sant Lluis on the East of the Island.
 Here you can enjoy some local cuisine and wine on the enchanting terrace, watching over the vines as the sun sets.